 • Make written notes throughout the year

 • Do both praising and correcting—in real time

 • Written comments should be factual, detailed, and constructive

 • Performance criteria shouldn’t be changed after the review

 • Evaluations shouldn’t digress from the measures initially defined

-Wages or salary administration as prescribed by the labour laws, Wages for workers or salary for employees is the basic and primary thing for which employee's work for an organisation.
-It's administration of salaries by HR managers is very crucial function as financial implications and legal complaince is involved.
+Wages or salary administration as prescribed by the labour laws, Wages for workers or salary for employees is the basic and primary thing for which employee's work for an organization.
+It's administration of salaries by HR managers is very crucial function as financial implications and legal compliance is involved.
 Any deviations in payment of salaries will lead to immediate dissatisfaction of employees and effects their moral and any failure in payment of salaries, statutory contributions by employee and statutory deductions from salary of an employee in accordance with the employment laws will invite unnecessary complications and will be liable for penal action by the court of law.
-Hence it is lookout of the Human resource management department to avoid such costly mistake which also effects the organisation's reputation (Employer branding). wages are classifieds as
+Hence it is lookout of the Human resource management department to avoid such costly mistake which also effects the organization's reputation (Employer branding). wages are classifieds as

 Minimum wage - It is also called as irreducible wage, which should be sufficient for worker to get food clothing and shelter.

 Fair wage - Wage which is paid according to the work of the work